Skip to content

 zotero-research-adarsh badri

 Once you have uploaded a raw PDF file onto your Zotero application, it automatically extracts all the essential details from the PDF.
-It generates citation information for you without you having to do anything.
-Cool, isn’t it?
+It generates citation information for you automatically.
+Cool, isnโ€™t it?
 I think so, too!

 zotero-research-adarsh badri

 If Zotero cannot read raw PDF files for information, or if the PDF does not contain a DOI, you can also input all information manually.
-It also allows you to add DOI for a file so that it generates all the information for you.
+It also allows you to add a DOI for a file so that it generates all the information for you.

-For instance, here is a raw file of Ian Talbot’s Pakistan: A Modern History, from which Zotero could not extract the information.
-So, I left-clicked on the file, which opened a tab with several options, including “creating a parent item”.
+For instance, here is a raw file of Ian Talbotโ€™s Pakistan: A Modern History, from which Zotero was unable to extract the information.
+So, I left-clicked on the file, which opened a tab with several options, including โ€œcreating a parent itemโ€.
 In the picture above, you see the image of the space for creating a parent item.

-It would be best to have one of these information: DOI, ISBN, PMID, etc. There are two ways to get them: first, through a basic Google search, and second, by manually opening the file and navigating the ISBN information page.
-The moment you get hold of this information, you need to add it to the tab shown above.
-It’s that simple.
+It would be best to have one of the following pieces of information: DOI, ISBN, PMID, etc. There are two ways to get them: first, through a basic Google search, and second, by manually opening the file and navigating the ISBN information page.
+The moment you obtain this information, please add it to the tab shown above.
+Itโ€™s that simple.

-Zotero’s main tasks are referencing and citation.
+Zotero’s primary tasks are referencing and citation management.
 It is a citation-management application.
-Zotero makes citations so simple that you don’t want to stop once you get the hang of it.
+Zotero makes citations so simple that you donโ€™t want to stop once you get the hang of it.
 It allows you to cite multiple authors without having to add all of the information yourself manually.

 zotero-research-adarsh badri

 The extension looks as depicted in the image above in the Word file.
-You need to add first, and click on the “add/edit citation” option.
-It will open a new set of “document preferences” options, as shown in the image below.
+You need to add first and then click on the โ€œAdd/edit citationโ€ option.
+It will open a new set of โ€œdocument preferencesโ€ options, as shown in the image below.

 zotero-research-adarsh badri

-Zotero contains over 10,000 distinct citation styles, which you may navigate and choose as per your preferences.
-I choose the Chicago Manual of Style’s author-date style for this example.
-However, you can always change the citations via the “document preferences” tab.
+Zotero contains over 10,000 distinct citation styles, which you can navigate and choose according to your preferences.
+I chose the Chicago Manual of Styleโ€™s author-date style for this example.
+However, you can always change the citations via the โ€œdocument preferencesโ€ tab.
 Please use this to the fullest.
-It will save tons of time for academics to navigate through myriad citation styles for journals daily.
+It will save academics a significant amount of time navigating through the myriad citation styles for journals on a daily basis.

-After setting your citation style in the “document preferences”, you can cite the articles per your requirements.
+After setting your citation style in the โ€œdocument preferencesโ€, you can cite the articles per your requirements.
 Now, when you click on add/edit citation, a {Citation} element pops up along with a red coloured tab for you to type the author, book/article title.

 zotero-research-adarsh badri

-Once you click on the article you want to cite, Zotero will cite the following article per your preferences—even including the pages (if you ask it to).
+Once you click on the article you want to cite, Zotero will cite the following article per your preferencesโ€”even including the pages (if you ask it to).
 It is an easy-to-use application for this reason.
 It helps you navigate through millions of articles on an everyday basis.

-Once you have generated all the citations in your text, you can also click on the “Add/Edit Bibliography” section to create a bibliography based on the citation style you initially input.
+Once you have generated all the citations in your text, you can also click on the โ€œAdd/Edit Bibliographyโ€ section to create a bibliography based on the citation style you initially input.
 These features make this application compelling for students and academics to write assignments and articles and share them.

-Key Links Related to Zotero
+Links Related to Zotero

 1. Yes, part of the reason I began working on this draft was the sheer inability of my peers to use Zotero like apps for research.
 Although it might get difficult initially to start with these tools, it helps in the long run.